 There are many different types of strokes, and by working in this department, you have the advantage of learning how to read CT and MRI scans.
-You can find that you're seeing the stereotyped patient- significant co-morbidities as well as family history that have led to the individual presenting with features of a hemorrhagic or ischemic stroke.
-There are also the occasional patient who has led a fairly healthy life, young, the exact opposite of what you'd expect in a patient in the stroke medicine ward in the NHS- and yet they've had one.
+You can find that you’re seeing the stereotyped patient- significant co-morbidities as well as the family history that have led to the individual presenting with features of a hemorrhagic or ischemic stroke.
+There is also the occasional patient who has led a fairly healthy life, young, the exact opposite of what you’d expect in a patient in the stroke medicine ward in the NHS- and yet they’ve had one.

 Occasionally the stroke will be well hidden on the initial CT but the MRI turns up the culprit.
 The interesting part of dealing with stroke patients is the process (at least in my opinion).
 You will often come across patients who will clinically look very stable but then you see their scan and you wonder how they are otherwise alright.
 The distinguishing features of certain strokes that you can make out from the clinical picture is also quite intriguing- it’s a good way to keep your theory sharp!

 Things to know on the ward